stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/singularity.md

 [NVIDIA GPU Cloud (NGC)][url_ngc].
 This registry provides GPU-accelerated containers for the most popular HPC and deep-learning scientific applications.

+!!! warning "GPU support"

+    Containers provided on NGC are only supported on Pascal and Volta architectures (TITAN Xp, Tesla P40, P100 or V100).
+For GPUs from the previous generations (GTX TITAN Black/X, Tesla K20/K80), things may or may not work.

+    We recommend making sure to [select a supported GPU generation][url_gpu_types] by adding the following directive to your batch script when submitting a job to run GPU-enabled containers from NGC:
+    ```
+    #SBATCH -C "GPU_GEN:PSC|GPU_GEN:VLT"
+    ```

 #### Pulling NGC images